World’s 10 Busiest Airlines Routes

 Domestic Routes Dominate the World’s Busiest Airline Routes

-When taking a closer look to the world’s 10 busiest airport routes in May 2021 it is interesting to see that the list solely consist of domestic routes.
+When taking a closer look at the world’s 10 busiest airport routes in May 2021, it is interesting to see that the list solely consists of domestic routes.
 There’s no international route among the busiest routes at the moment.
 This, of course, is a direct impact of COVID-19.
-However, even in Asia—that recovers much better from the pandemic than Europe for example— traffic seems to concentrate on domestic routes.
+However, even in Asia, which recovers much better from the pandemic than Europe, the traffic seems to concentrate on domestic routes.

 8 out of 10 Busiest Routes are in Asia

-Probably not surprising but still amazing to see Asia’s dominance when it comes to the world’s busiest routes.
+It is probably not surprising but still amazing to see Asia’s dominance in the world’s busiest routes.
 A fact that is also reflected by the busiest airports and biggest airlines at the moment.
 Nonetheless, I can’t remember a similar ranking without any U.S. or European routes contained.

 Tokyo Haneda & Shanghai Hongqiao are top Players Among the Busiest Airline Routes